eliben/pycparser/README.rst

 Contributors
 ============

 Some people have contributed to ``pycparser`` by opening issues on bugs they've found and/or submitting patches.
-The list of contributors is at `this pycparser Wiki page <https://bitbucket.org/eliben/pycparser/wiki/Contributors>`_.
+The list of contributors is in the CONTRIBUTORS file in the source distribution.